Richel325/Gamezeum/README.md

 * Shorten the name so it shows on the phone screen/App Store
 * Share images and scores via social media
 * Location Access inside the museum
+* Cooperation with museum to provide incentives for playing the app (i.e. free admission with high score, etc.)

 ##Mock App Store Review